 2. Streamlined project management.
 Distributing tasks and monitoring progress across several workstations and locations can be challenging.
 With the help of a BOS system, engineering managers can easily track the progress of each project, spot and prevent bottlenecks, delegate tasks to the right staff, and keep track of productivity with just a few clicks.
 Real-time dashboards give instant visibility into the entire production process, ensuring projects are met on time, costs are controlled, and that customers are satisfied.

 3. Better cost and revenue estimation.
 Most engineering companies work on a tender basis for projects.
-In order to bid on a project they need to first calculate costs accurately in order to provide a realistic, but competitive estimate.
-BOS software can be used to effectively estimate on raw materials, designs, labour, and how long it will take to deliver on a project, so that the actual costs are close to estimated costs.
+In order to bid on a project they need to first calculate costs accurately in order to provide a realistic, but a competitive estimate.
+BOS software can be used to effectively estimate on raw materials, designs, labour, and how long it will take to deliver on a project so that the actual costs are close to estimated costs.
 BOS software also gives business decision-makers insight into profit and losses per project.
 This allows for improved time and costs management for future projects.

 5. Accurate decision-making process.
 A recent Gartner survey found that 87% of businesses have low business intelligence and analytics maturity.
 BOS provides a centralised system with inbuilt BI and analytics that can rapidly process masses of data.
 It offers a holistic view of staff, projects, or an entire organisation, prior to making decisions.